SzymonNowakowski/DMRnet/README.md

 DMRnet (Delete or Merge Regressors) is a suit of algorithms for linear and logistic model selection with high-dimensional data (i.e. the number of regressors may exceed the number of observations).
 The predictors can be continuous or categorical.
 The selected model consists of a subset of numerical regressors and partitions of levels of factors.

-For information on how to get started using DMRnet, see our [getting started vignette](https://cran.r-project.org/web/packages/DMRnet/vignettes/getting-started.html).
+For information on how to get started using DMRnet, see our [getting started vignette](https://cran.r-project.org/package=DMRnet/vignettes/getting-started.html).

 ## Installing `DMRnet` package

-To install the development package version (currently: 0.3.1.9002) please execute
+To install the development package version please execute
 ```
 library(devtools)
 devtools::install_github("SzymonNowakowski/DMRnet")
 ```

-Alternatively, to install the current stable CRAN version (currently: 0.3.1) please execute
+Alternatively, to install the current stable CRAN version please execute

 ```
 install.packages("DMRnet")